 Zayn Malik Ready To Propose To Gigi Hadid: Their Break-Up Has Him Desperate To Put A Ring On It

 Woah!
-Zayn Malik doesn’t want to let Gigi Hadid get away again after their rough breakup and he’s even started to look at rings so he can propose to her!
+Zayn Malik doesn’t want to let Gigi Hadid get away again after their rough breakup and he’s even started to look at engagement rings so he can propose to her!
 Get the EXCLUSIVE details here!

 Is there a wedding in the near future?!
 Zayn Malik, 25, was so devastated over his breakup with Gigi Hadid, 23, that he now has plans to never let the blonde beauty go again by asking her to be his wife!
 “Zayn is desperate to lock Gigi down, he wants to propose,” a friend of Zayn’s EXCLUSIVELY shared with HollywoodLife.
 “It’s something they’ve talked about in the past and neither of them have been ready for it.
 But the break-up changed things for Zayn, he’s terrified of losing Gigi and wants to put a ring on it.
 He’s started looking for a ring.”